The tallest man-made structure in your state

 Alabama: RSA Battle House Tower, Mobile

-At 745-feet (227m) high, the post-modernist Retirement Systems of Alabama (RSA) Battle House Tower thrusts towards the sky in Mobile.
+At 745 feet high, the spiked Retirement Systems of Alabama (RSA) Battle House Tower thrusts towards the sky in Mobile.
 This 35-floor edifice is made of steel and concrete and was completed in 2007.
-Its three-storey lobby is open to the public and the building itself is connected to the esteemed Battle House Hotel.
+Its three-story lobby is open to the public and the building itself is connected to the esteemed Battle House Hotel.

-It may ‘only’ stand at 296 feet (90m), but the Conoco Phillips Building is the tallest in The Last Frontier.
+It may ‘only’ stand at 296 feet, but the Conoco-Phillips Building is the tallest in The Last Frontier.
 Opened in 1983 as the headquarters for Alaska’s largest oil producer, this 22-floor office block towers over Anchorage’s other oil company-dominated buildings.
-While it’s mostly strictly employees only, the food court is open to the public.
+While it’s mostly employees-only, the food court is open to the public.

 Alan Stark/Flickr/CC BY-SA 2.0